RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	archiving	involves	static	copies	of	data	for preservation,	where	technologies	such	as	encryption	would	be appropriate.
 The	use	of	DRM	or	DLP	would	not	be	necessary	or appropriate	because	the	data	is	not	being	transmitted,	shared,	or consumed	in	this	phase.

-### Question # 15 - In	order	to	move	quickly	from	your	traditional	data	center	to	a	cloudenvironment,	you	want	your	storage	to	resemble	the	same	directory structure	you	currently	have.
+### Question # 15 - In	order	to	move	quickly	from	your	traditional	data	center	to	a	cloud environment,	you	want	your	storage	to	resemble	the	same	directory structure	you	currently	have.
 Which	cloud	storage	type	will	be	your	best option?
 A.	Object
 B.	Structured
 C.	Volume